Skip to main content

 Image from Verity Seward

-This cosy speciality coffee spot and living room hangout brings Colombian-roasted goodness to the leafy streets of the Hoofdorplein neighbourhood.
+This cosy speciality coffee spot and living room hangout brings Colombian-roasted goodness to the leafy streets of the Hoofddorpplein neighbourhood.
 Pipes + Beans is a relaxed and comfy space to prop up with a good book or get a few hours of work done (half of the tables are designated as laptop-friendly).
 Grab a kimchi tosti or a pastry to pair with an expertly-frothed cappuccino, and you'll be set up to explore the vintage boutiques, tree-lined canals and picturesque parks nearby.

 TOZI